 Note: On Windows, desktop app blocking will quit blocked apps.
 Please use caution with this, as desktop app blocking will quit the app, potentially losing unsaved work if a Freedom session starts while you are working in an app you wish to block (e.g. drafting an email).

 1. To block the Gmail app and Gmail accounts in the iOS Mail app, simply add the Gmail block to your blocklists:

-2. To block all other email on iOS, you will need to identify your email address' IMAP and SMTP servers (ie. imap.google.com, smtp.google.com), and add those URLs to your blocklist to block incoming and outgoing mail.
+2. To block all other email on iOS, you will need to identify your email address' IMAP and SMTP servers (ie. imap.gmail.com, smtp.gmail.com), and add those URLs to your blocklist to block incoming and outgoing mail.
 Please check this article for more info on identifying your email's IMAP/SMTP servers.